yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/read-replicas.md

 type: docs
 ---

-You can create a universe that includes both a primary cluster and a [read replica](../../../architecture/docdb-replication/read-replicas/) cluster in a hybrid cloud deployment, as well as dynamically add, edit, and remove a read replica cluster.
+You can create a universe that includes both a primary cluster and a [read replica](../../../architecture/docdb-replication/read-replicas/) cluster, as well as dynamically add, edit, and remove a read replica cluster.

 You can add up to 15 read replicas to a universe.
 The number of read replicas can't exceed the number of nodes in the read replica cluster.